Big E (wrestler): The New Day (2014–2020)

+During the summer of 2014, Big E was put in a team with Kofi Kingston, and on the July 21 episode of Raw, they lost a tag team match against Ryback and Curtis Axel (known as RybAxel) in what had been a recent losing streak.
+Xavier Woods then came down to the ring to address them by stating that they could not "move ahead by kissing babies, shaking hands, and singing and dancing like a puppet", and that now is "their time to shine", and that they "do not ask any longer", but "take", and offered to form a stable.
+The duo accepted Woods' offer, and on the next day's Main Event, Woods managed Big E and Kingston to a decisive victory over Heath Slater and Titus O'Neil (Slater-Gator).
+The trio then temporarily separated as on the August 8 episode of SmackDown, both Big E and Kingston reverted to wrestling singles matches with no sign or mention of the other two members of the group.
+Despite being separated on WWE television, Big E, Kingston and Woods continued their alliance at house shows.

-During the summer of 2014, Big E was put in a team with Kofi Kingston, and Xavier Woods usually as manager.
-In November, WWE began airing vignettes for Big E, Kingston and Woods, with the stable now being billed as The New Day.
+In November, WWE began airing vignettes for Big E, Kingston and Woods, with the stable now being billed as The New Day, and presented as overly-positive-minded babyface characters.
 The New Day made their in-ring debut on the November 28 episode of SmackDown in a winning effort against Curtis Axel, Heath Slater and Titus O'Neil.
 They started a brief feud with Gold and Stardust, which Big E and Kingston defeated Gold and Stardust at the TLC: Tables, Ladders & Chairs on December 14.
 On January 25, 2015, at the Royal Rumble, The New Day lost to Tyson Kidd and Cesaro, ending their winning streak.
 Later that night, Big E participated in the Royal Rumble match, but was eliminated by Rusev.
-At WrestleMania 31, they failed to win the WWE Tag Team Championship in a fatal four-way match, as well as being eliminated by Big Show in the Andre the Giant Memorial Battle Royal.
+At WrestleMania 31 on March 29, they failed to win the WWE Tag Team Championship in a fatal four-way match, as well as being eliminated by Big Show in the Andre the Giant Memorial Battle Royal.